 Which platform allows you to customise your website to your heart's content – Squarespace vs GoDaddy?

 Along with aesthetic customisation tools built into its UI, Squarespace also enables enhancements for site functionality with a range of solutions, including widgets and social media feeds that can be taken from its in-platform marketplace.

 Customisation tools for both form and functionality may not be built into the GoDaddy UI.
 Still, it offers various integrations ranging from Adobe Color and Canva for aesthetic do-overs to widgets that will help create a more meaningful – and profitable – user experience (UX) for your customers.

 3rd Party Integrations:

 How many apps can Squarespace GoDaddy interface successfully?

 Squarespace’s in-platform marketplace – Squarespace Extensions – offers over 3,000 third-party apps and software programmes for enhancing the functionality of one’s website or online store.
 The variety offered here includes marketing tools for online and social media deployment, payment solutions, scheduling tools for those working in the gig economy, and international taxation and shipping solutions.
 Global brands with products that integrate with the platform include Google, Trello, PayPal, and MailChimp, among a host of others.

-GoDaddy’s range of third-party integrations currently revolves around 130 apps and software programmes.
-While these are not as extensive as Squarespace, they are a godsend for developers as they include Python, MySQL, and cPanel and several CMS edition solutions.
+GoDaddy’s range of third-party integrations are no where near as extensive as Squarespace.
+In fact GoDaddy currently revolves around 130 apps and software programmes which are more for developers using their hosted platforms.
+They include Python, MySQL, cPanel and other CMS edition solutions.